feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/stimme.md

 Bevor wir sprechen können schreien wir.
 Wir testen unsere Stimmbänder und machen auf uns aufmerksam bevor wir die ersten Worte lernen.
 Stimme ist etwas persönliches, wir erkennen vertraute Menschen unmittelbar an ihrem Klang.
 Doch haben wir uns an eine Stimme gewöhnt löst sich ihre Materialität auf neben den Worten und der "Bedeutung" des Gesagten.

+Stimme nehmen wir meist erst wirklich wahr, wenn sie uns irritiert.
+Wenn die Stimme nicht zur Erscheinung passt oder wenn eine vertraute Person auf einmal ganz anders spricht.

 *“But if the voice is thus the quasi-natural bearer of the production of meaning, it also proves to be strangely recalcitrant to it.
 If we speak in order to “make sense,” to signify, to convey something, then the voice is the material support of bringing about meaning, yet it does not contribute to it itself.
 It is rather like the vanishing mediator (to use the term made famous by Fredric Jameson for a different purpose)—it makes the utterance possible, but it disappears in it, it goes up in smoke in the meaning being produced.”
-(Dolar, 2006)*
+(Dolar, 2006)

+## 5

+Nehmen wir unsere eigene Stimme auf, so ist es uns oft anfangs fast unerträglich dieser später zuzuhören: *Höre ich mich wirklich so an?*

+Während wir sprechen wird der Schal zu einem großen Teil über unsere Knochen an unser Trommelfell getragen, wir hören uns selbst dadurch anders als alle anderen.
 ## Ich will es auch nicht mehr wieder thun!

 Unsere Stimme ist Produkt unserer Sozialisierung.
 Unsere Sprechweise vermittelt unbewusst soziale Merkmale wie Klassenzugehörigkeit, Geschlecht und regionale Herkunft.